Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ---
 Title: 'Generative-AI'
-Description: **Generative AI** (GenAI) involves the creation of complex, intricate, and realistic digital media.
-Before **GenAI** digital media of this level could only be created by human beings.
+Description: **Generative AI** (GenAI) involves the creation of new and unique digital content.
+Before **GenAI** digital content of this level could only be created by human beings.
 These unique creations are driven by natural language prompts.
 Subjects:
   - 'Machine Learning'
   - 'Data Science'